varletjs/rattail/docs/general/is-set.md

 # isSet

-Determine whether the input value is a Set
+Determine whether the input value is a `Set`.

 ### Usage